HonorarPlus/cefpython/docs/Migration-guide.md

 ## v66+ Window transparency changes

 1. OSR windows (off-screen rendering, also known as windowless) are now transparent by default.
-You can control its transperency with ApplicationSettings.[background_color](../api/ApplicationSettings.md#background_color) and BrowserSettings.[background_color](../api/BrowserSettings.md#background_color) options.
+You can control its transparency with ApplicationSettings.[background_color](../api/ApplicationSettings.md#background_color) and BrowserSettings.[background_color](../api/BrowserSettings.md#background_color) options.
 The WindowInfo.`SetTransparentPainting` method is now deprecated.
 Calling it with True will do nothing, and calling it with False **will result